Skip to main content

 name: atlas

 description: "Database schema management and migrations with Atlas CLI.
-Use when: generating migrations, diffing schemas, linting or testing migrations, applying schema changes, inspecting databases, working with atlas.hcl, schema.hcl, or ORM schemas (GORM, Drizzle, SQLAlchemy, Django, Ent, Sequelize, TypeORM), or validating schema definitions."
+Use when: generating migrations, diffing schemas, linting or testing migrations, applying schema changes, inspecting databases, working with atlas.hcl, schema.hcl, or ORM schemas (GORM, Drizzle, SQLAlchemy, Django, Ent, Sequelize, TypeORM), validating schema definitions, or checking Atlas Cloud registry and deployment status."

 ---